Conditional Formatting for Dates in Excel (Table of Contents)

 - While creating a new rule, the formula should be applied before applying the formatting to verify the logic.

 This is a guide to Conditional Formatting for Dates in Excel.
 Here we discussed using conditional formatting for Dates in Excel and practical examples, and a downloadable excel template.
-You can also go through our other suggested articles –
+You can also go through our other suggested articles to learn more –